semk/foobarnbaz.com/posts/cricinfo-api-for-python.markdown

 	    print innings.overs
 	    print innings.wickets

 I'll update about the changes being done for the api.
 So keep reading my blog.
 I need your suggestions to make it a useful one.
-{% endmarkdown %}
-{% endblock %}